List of Pakistan Super League anthems

 Pakistan Super League is a professional Twenty20 cricket league, which is operated by Pakistan Cricket Board.
-It is contested annually by six franchises comprising cricketers from Pakistan and around the world.
+Since the 2026 season, it is contested annually by eight franchises, comprising cricketers from Pakistan and around the world.

 The musical anthems for the league have been released to promote the tournament in media, and anthems for every team to promote their tournament performances.